RianBogley/py-cutter/README.md

 # py-cutter

-A simple and efficient tool to cut audio and video files using timestamps from a CSV or Excel file.
+A simple and efficient tool to cut audio and video files using timestamps from a CSV or Excel file, with optional transcription using OpenAI's Whisper model.

 ## Features

 - Cut multiple audio or video files in batch using a simple CSV or Excel input file
 - Automatic detection of audio vs. video files for optimized cutting
+- Optional transcription of cut audio/video files using OpenAI's Whisper large-v3 model
+- Support for multiple languages in transcription
 - Validates input data including time formats and file durations
 - Never overwrites existing files (automatically creates _copy-N suffix)
 - Supports custom output directories